EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

 - We have started to use and learn variables and operators, strings, arrays, conditionals, loops, and functions(without arrow function yet).

 - You can use -> github pages link found in the "First Steps" section point 7.

 - This week, we correct errors in syntax, css selectors, relative and absolute measurements and more, in the problem of week 04.

 - To verify the changes you can use the link found in the "first steps" section point .6 and see the changes in the repository code

 _Emanuel Muises_

+## Week 06

+- In this week, we started with JavaScript validations for "Login and Sing-Up" forms.

+- This week's problem consisted of verifying that the fields did not contain errors, were empty and met certain requirements proposed for this week.

+- We also created the layouts for login and sing-up respecting the formats in figma and confirming that everything looks good, using and recycling the styles created in previous weeks

+- You can find the link that allows the correct visualization of what was said above, in the First steps section, .8 point